imsh429/imsh429.github.io/content/en/events/Jeonbuk University/index.md

 ---
-title: 전북대학교 입학
+title: Admitted to Jeonbuk National University

-location: 전북대학교
+location: Jeonbuk National University

-summary: 전북대학교에 입학.
+summary: Enrolled at Jeonbuk National University.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.